slatedocs/slate/source/includes/_general.md

 }
 ```

-Those API endpoints that return paginated collections return an object with the following attributes.
+Paginated collections are objects with the following attributes.

 Attribute | Type | Description
 :---------|:-----|------------
 `count` | integer | The total number of objects matching the query.
 This may be much larger than the number of the actually returned objects in this response.
 `per_page` | integer | Maximum number of objects per page.
 The actual number of returned objects on the last page may be fewer than this number.
-This equals to the 'page_size' GET parameter or its default value.
+This equals to the `page_size` GET parameter or its default value.
 `num_pages` | integer | The total number of pages for the matching query results.
-In practice, this is same than count / per_page, rounded up.
+In practice, this is same than `count` / `per_page`, rounded up.
 `current_page` | integer | The index of the current page.
 The counting starts from one (1).
 `next_page` | integer | Index of the next available page.
-This is null if the current page is the last page.
+This is `null` if the current page is the last page.
 `previous_page` | integer | Index of the previous available page.
 This is `null` if the current page is the first page.
 `next_page_url` | string | For convenience, ready-to-use URL for requesting the next page.
 This is `null` if the current page is the last page.
 `previous_page_url` | string | For convenience, ready-to-use URL for requesting the previous page.
 This is `null` if the current page is the first page
-`results` | array of objects | The list containing the results for the current page
+`results` | array of objects | The list containing the results for the current page.
+Each item is an object whose attributes depend on the returned resource type.

 ## Ordering Collections

-[Paginated collection][] can usually be ordered by using a `ordering` attribute.
+A [paginated collection][] can usually be ordered by using an `ordering` attribute.

 The allowed sorting criteria depends on the endpoint, but the basic usage is always the same.
 You have an allowed set of sorting attributes, e.g. `first_name`, `last_name` and `created_at`.
 You may then choose the primary sorting key and any secondary sorting keys with a comma-separated string, e.g. `last_name,first_name`.

 Any sorting order is ascending by default, but may be reverted to descending order by prefixing with a minus (`-`) character, e.g. `-created_at` or `last_name,-created_at`.

 ## Date/time format

-Unless stated otherwise, all the date/times returned by API endpoints in ISO-8601 format strings with format `YYYY-MM-DDTHH:MM:SS.MSS`, for example: `2015-06-12T12:34:56.000`.
+Unless stated otherwise, all the date/times returned by API endpoints are ISO-8601 strings with format `YYYY-MM-DDTHH:MM:SS.MSS`, for example: `2015-06-12T12:34:56.000`.
 Also, any date/time URL parameters or attributes send as a request payload accept this same format.

-Unless stated otherwise, the times are in UTC timezone!
+Unless stated otherwise, the times are expressed in UTC timezone!